buddywl/bio-gui_packaging/Development_Notes.md

 ├── pom.xml                    ← Maven build settings and plugins here
 └── target/                    ← Output .jar/.exe
 ```
+As the backend script runs, it establishes an SSH connection to the Raspberry Pi using credentials defined in a configuration file.
+It executes the requested remote shell commands or Python routines on the sensor node, then relays output and error messages back to its own standard output.
+Meanwhile, the Java GUI continuously reads this output stream using an InputStreamReader inside a dedicated background thread.
+Each line received from the backend is appended to a live console panel embedded in the GUI, providing users with immediate feedback about the command’s progress and outcome.

 ### `BuildGUI.java`
 Contains the constructor for the full GUI
 * calls each of `RPiCommandTab.java`, `SensorCommandTab.java`, `DataTab.java`, etc. to build the tabs of the GUI